onekey-sec/unblob/docs/installation.md

 ## Docker image

-Unblob can be used right away from a `docker` image: `ghcr.io/onekey-sec/unblob:latest`, which contains everything needed to run unblob, even the [extractors](extractors.md).
+unblob can be used right away from a `docker` image: `ghcr.io/onekey-sec/unblob:latest`, which contains everything needed to run unblob, even the [extractors](extractors.md).

 The `--pull always` option is recommended, because the project is currently under heavy development, so we expect frequent changes.

-The extracted files will be in the `/data/output` inside the container, mount your host directory where you want to see the extracted files there:
+The extracted files will be in the `/data/output` folder inside the container.
+Mount your host directory where you want to see the extracted files there:

 ```console